"Finally, brothers, whatever is true, whatever is noble, whatever is

 what we feel, but on the facts as the Word of God calls it.
 It is something

 like football.
 You, standing in the stadium, may see a play and feel that

 it was okay.
 The football player doing the play may feel that it was okay.
+In fact, the whole stadium may feel that it was OK.
 But if the referee says it was a wrong, it was a wrong and that is that.

 Again, that is why so few people are going to heaven.
 They think they

 have a right to gossip, or slander, or do this or that, since, they are

 "righteous" and the other person is a "sinner".
 There are people in the

 church going around talking about this person who is gay, or that person